amirjahantab/amirjahantab/README.md

 <img src="https://img.shields.io/badge/Gemini-8E75B2?style=for-the-badge&logo=googlebard&logoColor=fff">

 <br>
+-->

-## 🌱 Projects
+# 🌱 Projects
 Here are some of my projects that showcase my skills and expertise:

+## Facial Recognition
+This project focuses on the development and implementation of a face recognition system using deep learning techniques.The dataset used for this project is from [Kaggle's](https://www.kaggle.com/kasikrit/att-database-of-faces) competition

+Check out the [repository](https://github.com/amirjahantab/Face_Recognition/) for more information

-### CIFAR-10 Image Classifier
+## CIFAR-10 Image Classifier
 This project showcases the classification of the CIFAR-10 dataset using three different neural network architectures: a Linear Model, an Artificial Neural Network (ANN), and a Convolutional Neural Network (CNN).The model achived an Top 3 Accuracy over $94$%.

 Check out the [repository](https://github.com/amirjahantab/CIFAR-10) for more information.

-### Cat vs Dog Classifier
+## Cat vs Dog Classifier
 This project focuses on classifying images of cats and dogs using Convolutional Neural Networks (CNNs) with PyTorch.
-The dataset used for this project is from Kaggle's ["Dogs vs Cats Redux"](https://www.kaggle.com/c/dogs-vs-cats-redux-kernels-edition) competition.
+The dataset used for this project is from Kaggle's [Dogs vs Cats Redux](https://www.kaggle.com/c/dogs-vs-cats-redux-kernels-edition) competition.

 Check out the [repository](https://github.com/amirjahantab/Cats_vs_Dogs_Classification) for more information.